-PSYC 6022/PS68A - Applied Health Psychology (3 credits)
+PSYC6022 - Applied Health Psychology (3 credits) (currently taught by Dr. Tracy McFarlane)

 This course aims to provide students with a thorough knowledge of current theories in health psychology and how these can be applied to problems and interventions within the health sector.
 The course will review theories which explain patient behaviour and behaviour change, stress and coping, illness perception and pain.
 In each case, the use of theory to guide appropriate intervention strategies will be discussed.